Sky Voyager is now open at Dreamworld... so what's it like?

 The ride is split into three separate pre-ride rooms, each requiring an attendant to make a spiel before directing guests through to the next room.
 The first serves no purpose other than to await entry into the main preshow room.
 It's Disney style crowd control without Disney's eye for detail or gift for storytelling… let alone the crowds to justify the staffing requirements.

-What's painfully absent from this counterfeit Disney pre-ride experience is any implementation of the visual cues and psychological tactics that Imagineers employ to seamlessly draw guests from point to point in the expeirence.
+What's painfully absent from this counterfeit Disney pre-ride experience is any implementation of the visual cues and psychological tactics that Imagineers employ to seamlessly draw guests from point to point.
 Instead guests crowd and bottleneck in all the wrong places adding only chaos and extra staffing requirements to an already confused process.

 It's in the main pre-show where things take a sudden dive – and we're not talking flight just yet.
 Following a tastefully presented Welcome to Country of sorts, guests' endurance is tested with an overly long montage of things and stuff.
 People, lifestyle, nature and flight are the buzzwords and we're treated to what feels like three hours of them.